90% vineyards, 10% cellar, 100% sustainability

 Among the new projects there is the introduction of sheep and ducks to live and graze in the vineyards so as to benefit the soil and create a healthier and richer environment for the vines to grow in.

-The hard work in the vineyards repays us with perfect grapes; healthy and full of flavours they allow us to a minimum intervention in the cellar.
+The respectful work done in the vineyard repays us through perfect bunches; healthy and full of aromas, they allow us to carry out only minimal interventions in the cellar.